amaranth-lang/amaranth/docs/guide.rst

 I/O operators
 -------------

-I/O values support only a limited set of :ref:`sequence <python:typesseq>` operators, all of which return another I/O value.
-The following table lists the I/O operators provided by Amaranth:
+Core I/O values support only a limited set of :ref:`sequence <python:typesseq>` operators, all of which return another core I/O value.
+The following table lists the operators provided by Amaranth for core I/O values:

 =============== ============================== ===================
 Operation       Description                    Notes